 - Fresh basil, chopped

 Preheat the oven to 400 degrees.
 Line a baking sheet with tin foil (for easy clean up) then coat with cooking spray.
-Place the onions, mushrooms, bell pepper and garlic (keep the skins on so they don’t burn while roasting) on the baking sheet.
+Place the onions, mushrooms, bell pepper, and garlic (keep the skins on so they don’t burn while roasting) on the baking sheet.
 Drizzle with olive oil and season with sea salt and pepper to taste.
 Place in the oven and roast for 20 minutes.

 While the veggies are roasting.
-Heat 1 teaspoon of olive oil a skillet over medium heat.
+Heat 1 teaspoon of olive oil in a large skillet over medium heat.
 Remove the turkey sausage from the casings and cook, making sure to break up the sausage into crumbles.

-After the veggies have roasted for 20 minutes, place the asparagus, yellow squash and zucchini on the baking sheet, drizzle with a bit more oil and re-season with a bit more salt and pepper.
+After the veggies have roasted for 20 minutes, place the asparagus, yellow squash, and zucchini on the baking sheet, drizzle with a bit more oil, and re-season with a bit more salt and pepper.
 Roast for an additional 10 minutes.
 Remove from oven and set aside.
 Once the garlic has cooled, carefully remove the skins and slice then return to the rest of the veggies.

 After you add the remaining veggies to roast, start cooking the pasta per instructions and make the cream sauce.